 Class photograph as seen in other objects but this time of Stanfield girls in their shirt-waister style dresses made of the same fabric as the school blouse, some girls are also wearing the elasticated nurse’s style belt.
 Just as the girls in this class are turning 30 this academic year, here’s what they looked like […]

 2020 is the 400th anniversary of the foundation of Merchant Taylors’ Schools by John Harrison, Merchant Taylor of London.

-To mark this event, in March 2016, the archivists at the Boys’ School and the Girls’ School started to research an object each week to display on the Schools’ website.
+To mark this event, the archivists at the Boys’ School and the Girls’ School started to research objects to display on the Schools’ website.
 This process is running through to early 2020 and will present 400 objects [200 from each school] which have, in some way, a connection with the history of the school.

 2020 Heritage Archive